-Spring summer collections are shown to press at Fashion Week in September for the following summer, while AW collections are shown in February for the following winter.
+Spring-summer collections are shown to the press at Fashion Week in September for the following summer, while AW collections are shown in February for the following winter.

 Fashion Week informs the trends for the season, so collections must be shown early.